jdaw1/chart_markers/Documentation/ChartMarkers_Grumbles.md

 ## <a name="corporate_grumbles"></a>Corporate grumbles ##

 Some of the markers are of entities that, though not sovereigns, have debt that in financial markets is often compared to that of sovereigns.
-These entities are are generally companies, with corporate logos.
+These entities are generally companies, with corporate logos.
 In theory, perhaps, a silly employee could email a grumble along the lines of &ldquo;*Your marker does not precisely follow the design of our corporate logo, and we will sue if you don&rsquo;t&nbsp;&hellip;*&rsquo;.
 Save yourself effort: there would be no need write any additional words, as those would be enough to cause the delete button to be pressed.
 There is enough silliness in the world: please don&rsquo;t add to it.